almostengr/almostengr.github.io/docs/gardening/2020/2020-06-24-lsu-ag-gardening-course-module-5.md

 ### hybrid vs open pollinated

-* open pollinated will produce a seed that is almost or identicate to the parent
+* open pollinated will produce a seed that is almost or identical to the parent
 * hybrids are intentionally crosspollinated. they have specific characteristics that the grower wants. they come from the same two different parents